bscothern/SwiftSpellBook/README.md

 * `SwiftMemoryManagementSpellBook` - This adds some types to help with manage memory when working with low level operations.
 * `SwiftPropertyWrappersSpellBook` - This adds lots of property wrappers for all sorts of tasks.
 * `SwiftResultBuildersSpellBook` - This adds different common result builders to use in your projects.

+## Testing
+There is also the `XCTestSpellBook` module which is not part of the `SwiftSpellBook` umbrella module.
+This module adds some convenience functinos for testing with `XCTest`.